Shakin' All Over: The Guess Who version

-Mae West Version

-Actress and singer Mae West released a version of "Shakin' All Over" on the LP Way Out West, released in the US by Tower Records in 1966.
-In the UK it appeared on the Stateside label.

 Normie Rowe version

-The Guess Who's version also became a #27 hit in Australia, but another version became a national #1 hit in late 1965 for Normie Rowe.
+The Guess Who's version also became a No. 27 hit in Australia, but another version became a national No. 1 hit in late 1965 for Normie Rowe.
 Rowe's version (backed by "Que Sera Sera") was one of the biggest-selling singles of the decade in that country.
-Rowe had recorded his take on the song before The Guess Who, and based his release on a 1962 version by Johnny Chester.
+Rowe had recorded his take on the song before the Guess Who, and based his release on a 1962 version by Johnny Chester.

 The Who version

-The song has been performed many times by The Who, starting in the 1960s, (sometimes in a medley with "Spoonful").
+The song has been performed many times by the Who, starting in the 1960s (sometimes in a medley with "Spoonful").
 The best known performances were at Woodstock in 1969 and on Live at Leeds in 1970.
-In Randy Bachman's autobiography, he says that when he met Who bass player John Entwistle, he was told that people constantly got The Who and The Guess Who mixed up.
+In Randy Bachman's autobiography, he says that when he met Who bass player John Entwistle, he was told that people constantly got the Who and the Guess Who mixed up.
 Tired of being yelled at for not playing the song, the Who started playing it just to keep the crowd happy.
 Bachman responded that the Guess Who had the same reasons for playing "My Generation".
 Entwistle, a fan of 1950s and 1960s rock and roll and rockabilly music, also performed the song with his solo band and incorporated a bass solo into the middle of the song, accompanied only by his drummer Steve Luongo.

-Suzi Quatro version

-Suzi Quatro included her version on her debut album, Suzi Quatro (1973).

-Tin Machine version

-Tin Machine included a live version in their single You Belong in Rock n' Roll (1991).

-The Head Cat version

-The Head Cat also recorded this song in their second studio album, Walk the Walk...Talk the Talk (2001).